Credit Cards Airline Credit Cards

 Based on several reports, you can generally expect to get an average of 1.1 cents per mile in value.
 But your actual redemption rate can vary based on your airport of origin and destination, fare class, travel dates, and the cash price of the fare.

-Also, you’ll often get a better redemption rate when booking business class or first class tickets over the main cabin — although there’s never a guarantee.
+I also try to consider booking business class or first-class tickets when it makes sense.
+This is because you often get a better redemption rate when booking business class or first class tickets over the main cabin — although there’s never a guarantee.

 To find out how much value you’re getting from a specific redemption, simply divide the cash price of the fare by the number of miles required to book it.
 Here are a few examples: